 In short, a media kit is a document that tells potential sponsors statistics about your blog.
 Whether you’re a seasoned blogger or just starting out, a media kit is a must if you want to work with sponsors.

-There are many different elements that can go into a media kit.
+Many different elements can go into a media kit.
 Typically, your media kit should include at least the following:

 1. A photo of yourself – I recommend using a photo that looks professional.